mateuspim/bitcoin-hodl/README.md

 ---

+## Why Bitcoin DCA Tracker?
+Dollar Cost Averaging (DCA) is your stealthy rebellion against the tyranny of market volatility—buying Bitcoin bit by bit, like a true free-market warrior dodging the central banks’ chaos.
+This app is your trusty ledger in the war against fiat inflation, making it stupid-simple to track your recurring BTC buys, calculate your average cost basis, and spy on your portfolio’s glorious ascent.
+Whether you’re a fresh cypherpunk or a battle-hardened HODLer, Bitcoin DCA Tracker arms you with the data to stick it to the system and keep your crypto stash growing.

+---
 ## Features

 - 📈 **DCA & HODL Tracking:** Log your Bitcoin purchases and see your average cost, total holdings, and portfolio value.